Learn

 In RepeatFlow, the cards are not thrown away.
 They live inside the Material.

-That means the learner can review the source lesson and use the cards as support during the same review session.
+The learner can review the source lesson and use the cards as support during the same Review session.

 What it means to review a language lesson